SupeRuier/awesome-active-learning/subfields/practical_considerations.md

 If the performance barely improves, the running learning process would waste the budget.

 - Rebuilding Trust in Active Learning with Actionable Metrics [2020]: Use a contradiction metric as a proxy on model improvement.
+- Hitting the Target: Stopping Active Learning at the Cost-Based Optimum [2021]

 ## Asynchronous Training